gchiara/integritywatch-fr/README.md

-# integritywatch-nl
+# integritywatch-fr
-NL Integrity Watch is designed to be a central hub for online tools that allow citizens, journalists and civil society to monitor the integrity of decisions made by politicians in the NL.
+FR Integrity Watch is designed to be a central hub for online tools that allow citizens, journalists and civil society to monitor the integrity of decisions made by politicians in FR.

 ## Project setup